Could you be our friend?

 PANDAS

-PANDAS can be diagnosed when all of the five symptoms are present.
+PANDAS can be diagnosed when all of the five criteria are present.

-The PANDAS diagnostic criteria
+The PANDAS diagnostic criteria:

-I. Presence of OCD or a tic disorder
+I. Presence of obsessive-compulsive behaviours or tics*

 PANS

-The PANS criteria describe a clinically distinct presentation, which includes the abrupt onset (< 3 months) of OCD or a severely restricted food intake (tic disorder is not required) with a concurrent development or exacerbation of other neuropsychiatric symptoms [5, 6, 8].
+The PANS criteria describe a clinically distinct presentation, which includes the abrupt onset* (< 3 months) of obsessive-compulsive behaviours or a severely restricted food intake (tic disorder is not required) with a concurrent development or exacerbation of other neuropsychiatric symptoms [5, 6, 8].
 PANS is triggered by preceding infections that are not limited to GAS [6, 7].
 Other known medical diseases should be ruled out before a diagnosis of PANS is reached; hence PANS is a diagnosis of exclusion.

 The PANS diagnostic criteria.
 There is no age limit.